Rosalyn Baker: Legislative priorities

-In August 2021 Baker used her senate influence to lead a public campaign to fire Maui District Health Officer Dr. Lorrin Pang, a respected physician and former advisor to the World Health Organization, for his professional opinion on Covid treatment.
-That same month, the Hawaii Medical Board filed complaint with the Regulated Industries Complaints Office (RICO) under Hawaii’s Department of Commerce & Consumer Affairs and a formal investigation was brought against Dr. Pang.
-In April 2022 the DCCA determined that there was “insufficient evidence of a licensing law violation” and charges that could have included loss of medical license, suspension, and fines were dismissed.
-Dr. Pang has since asked for a formal official apology from legislators, including Baker, for her part in the allegations.
+In August 2021, Baker called for the firing of Maui District Health Officer Dr. Lorrin Pang, for his professional opinion on Covid treatment.
+That same month, the Hawaii Medical Board filed complaint with the Regulated Industries Complaints Office (RICO) under Hawaii's Department of Commerce & Consumer Affairs and a formal investigation was brought against Dr. Pang.
+In April 2022 the department determined that there was "insufficient evidence of a licensing law violation."
+Dr. Pang later asked for a formal official apology from legislators, including Baker, for her part in the allegations.

 Personal life

 Baker is a cancer survivor and has volunteered with the American Cancer Society.

 During the 2023 Maui fire, Baker lost her Lahaina apartment while giving visitors a ride to the airport.